Corona Child Support Lawyer

 - Jail time

 - Forced payments of child support attorney fees

 - Order to sell property or assets to get the required financial amounts

 - The Seizure of employee wages

 There could also be some negative repercussions from the CA DMV.
 If a parent is guilty of being 30+ days delinquent on child support, the Department of Motor Vehicles may refuse to issue or renew his or her driver’s license.
 If the delinquent time exceeds 120 days, the state might completely revoke the person’s license.

 Not paying child support can also negative affect your credit ratings.
 The DCSS maintains a list of delinquent parents and offers them to credit reporting agencies.
 These reports have been proven to worsen the credit reports of the individual in question.

 Divorce and custody proceedings can be extremely frightening and confusing for children.
 Our team at Wilkinson & Finkbeiner, LLP can help guide you with the communication process with your child.
 They will keep the child’s needs and best interests top-of mind when working to achieve a just amount for child support.
 Additionally, in mediation, they will keep your child the #1 priority during the entire process to keep things moving smoothly and as painless for the child as possible.

 Get a Free Consultation About Your Corona Child Support Case!

 Each divorce and child support case is different, and we would like to speak with you about your case to determine the best way to proceed.
 Our initial consultation is free of charge.
 To speak with a dedicated family law attorney, contact our office in Corona, CA today!
-Call us at 951-444-5530
+951-444-5530